A Rich History in

 The Early Years

+A fire commision was established in 1910 when the city of Chino was incorporated.
+The first fire commissioners consisted of three city council members; Bill Tebo, Bill Houlihand, and J.C.
+Reher.
 The newly appointed commissioners set out to obtain more equipment for the department.
-In 1918 the department received a Lambert-Ford, 800-gallon-per-minute pumper that was stored at the Seventh and D Street Cart House.
+In 1918, the department received a Lambert-Ford 800 gallon-per-minute pumper that was stored at the Seventh and D Street Cart House.

 In March 1954, the city and rural fire departments moved into their new station at 13251 Central Avenue, making the area the new "Civic Center."